Connecting to Valkey¶

 target_nodes:

-]Rest of the kwargs are passed to the Valkey connection
+NODE_FLAGSorClusterNodeor List[ClusterNode] or Dict[Any,ClusterNode]Rest of the kwargs are passed to the Valkey connection

-- Raises
+- Raises:

 ValkeyClusterException – if target_nodes is not provided & the command can’t be mapped to a slot

-- Return type
+- Return type:

-- pipeline(transaction=None, shard_hint=None)[source]#
+- pipeline(transaction=None, shard_hint=None)[source]¶

 Create & return a new

-object.Cluster implementation of pipeline does not support transaction or shard_hint.
+ClusterPipelineobject.Cluster implementation of pipeline does not support transaction or shard_hint.

-- Raises
+- Raises:

 ValkeyClusterException – if transaction or shard_hint are truthy values

-- Parameters
+- Parameters:

-- Return type
+- Return type:

 Return a new Lock object using key

-that mimics the behavior of threading.Lock.If specified,
+namethat mimics the behavior of threading.Lock.If specified,

 thread-1 sets the token to “abc”